bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="video-widget-stats", width=170, center=true) }}

+These statistics are also available through the [data-lake](#data-lake), and can be [plotted](#data-plotting) for monitoring/analysis outside of the video widget if desired.

 ##### WebRTC Video Recorder
 It is possible to directly record an incoming WebRTC video stream (not the scaled and cropped/flipped/rotated display of the widget):